 The purpose of the orientation is for workers to (1) acquire knowledge and skills in key areas and understand when they need to seek guidance from their supervisor.
 It is recommended that APS systems develop and provide orientation for all new workers.
 If possible, key elements of that orientation need to be completed and workers need to demonstrate competence in these key areas before they are assigned cases.
 It is recommended that, at a minimum, the following areas be addressed in the orientation:

-concepts articulated in the APS System’s Code of Ethics, including the principles of least restrictive alternatives, person-centered service, trauma-informed practice and supported decision-making;
+concepts articulated in the APS System’s Code of Ethics, including the principles of autonomy, least restrictive alternatives, person-centered service, trauma-informed practice, and supported decision-making;

 the role of APS and how the program fits into the larger long-term services and support network;